MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/quickstart.md

 Microsoft Dynamics 365 Virtual Agent for Customer Service empowers customer teams to quickly and easily create powerful bots using a guided, no-code graphical experience – all without the need for data scientists or developers.

 This guide will take you through the end-to-end experience of creating a bot for the first time, adding custom topics to your bot, testing content changes in real-time, deploying your bot to a test page, and analyzing the performance of your bot after it’s been deployed.

+> [!NOTE]
-You can also [view this video](http://go.microsoft.com/fwlink/?linkid=2062988) that works through the end-to-end process.
+> You can also [view this video](http://go.microsoft.com/fwlink/?linkid=2062988) that works through the end-to-end process.

 ## Creating your first bot